Skip to main content Skip to secondary navigation

 One of four main components of Cardinal Service, Cardinal Courses engage students in projects and partnerships in the community that address social or environmental challenges.
 Though projects and partnerships vary, all Cardinal Courses:

-• Integrate course objectives and community-based experiences
+• Integrate course objectives with experiences centered around local or global communities

 • Provide opportunities to critically examine public issues